AeneasVerif/kraken/CONTRIBUTING.md

   we need a decision about which write wins if the same destination is selected
 - For operations that write to registers and memory, do the writes to registers affect the calculation of the destination address?
-- When accessing memory, what width is used for code-address computations?
+- When accessing memory, what width is used for address computations?
 - For control instructions, what width is used for code-address computations?
 - When computing an operation on different-width inputs, is the shorter one sign-extended or zero-extended?